CONGRATULATIONS TO OUR 2014 GRADUATES

 Meteorology is the study of weather and climate, of the characteristics, structure, and processes of the atmosphere.
 Students learn how to forecast the weather and how to understand climate change.
 The emphasis of the Bachelor of Science degree program is on developing a broad understanding of the fundamental physical and dynamic processes governing the motions and behavior of the atmosphere, and its interactions with the underlying land and ocean surfaces.
 Basic courses in chemistry, physics, and mathematics are the prerequisite foundation on which the meteorology program is built.
 Students who wish to pursue an undergraduate meteorology degree should have a strong high school or equivalent background in mathematics and the sciences prior to enrollment.
 This program meets all the U.S. federal government civil service requirements for classification as a meteorologist and the American Meteorological Society recommendations for undergraduate meteorology programs.

 We are pleased to announce the establishment of a WeatherWatcher Living-Learning Community starting Fall, 2009.
 Located in Perry Hall, the closest dormitory to our Environmental Sciences Building, on the Cook Campus, a pastoral paradise, the WeatherWatcher Living-Learning Community offers special benefits to its student residents interested in the weather and climate, who want to learn about broadcast communications.
 Community members have the opportunity to work and learn in the field while living with students who share common interests.
-A professional television studio, located right on the floor, facilitates the production of twice-daily weather forecasts airing on the Rutgers University Television Network.
+A professional television studio, located right on the floor, facilitates the production of thrice-daily weather forecasts airing on the Rutgers University Television Network.
+In 2014, WeatherWatcher, the Meteorology Club, and Mike Lee all won Scarlet Awards for Outstanding Use of Technology, Outstanding Educational/Academic Program, and Treasurer of the Year, respectively.
 For more information, click here.

 Past graduates of the program have found employment in weather forecasting